Attention

 This leads to an elegant optimization called KV caching.
 After generating each token, we store the keys and values for all positions processed so far.
 For each attention head \(h\), we maintain:

-\[\begin{aligned} \text{key_cache}^{(h)} &: [k_1^{(h)}, k_2^{(h)}, \ldots, k_t^{(h)}] \\ \text{value_cache}^{(h)}&: [v_1^{(h)}, v_2^{(h)}, \ldots, v_t^{(h)}] \end{aligned}\]When running inference at position \(t+1\), we can simply use the cached keys and values to compute the attention output, and also update the cache with new keys and values for position \(t+1\).
+\[\begin{aligned} \text{key\_cache}^{(h)} &: [k_1^{(h)}, k_2^{(h)}, \ldots, k_t^{(h)}] \\ \text{value\_cache}^{(h)}&: [v_1^{(h)}, v_2^{(h)}, \ldots, v_t^{(h)}] \end{aligned}\]When running inference at position \(t+1\), we can simply use the cached keys and values to compute the attention output, and also update the cache with new keys and values for position \(t+1\).

 This allows us to run the forward pass on just one token position!